mmore500/mmore500.github.io/_posts/2018-01-21-my-record-keeping-setup.md

 cur-day > 1
 ~~~

-opens a new atom tab pointed at my existing file `1970/1/1-je.md` initialized with
+opens a new atom tab pointed at my existing file `1970/1/1-je.md`

 ~~~
 ## todo